As the holiday season comes to a close, it seems a new season is just beginning – the season of divorce.

 Once everything is decided upon an order of dissolution is set forth.
 This document spells out how the property and debts are to be divided, what child custody and visitation schedule is, what support payments (spousal and child) need to be paid, and any other issues.

-If you think that January might be the time for your divorce or legal separation, you should work with a divorce attorney that will take a vested interest in your specific situation and advise you on what you might face regarding property division, child support and custody, and alimony.
+If you think that January might be the time for your divorce or legal separation, you should work with an attorney that will take a vested interest in your specific situation and advise you on what you might face regarding property division, child support and custody, and alimony.
 They will be able to advise you on your options.
-A divorce attorney will provide support and guidance as you work towards ending your marriage.
+An attorney will provide support and guidance as you work towards ending your marriage.

 For advice on divorce, you need the expert law firm of Law Offices of Korol and Velen, Certified Family Law Specialists.